-In 2020, approximately 833 student residents lived in two residence halls and eight apartment buildings owned and operated by UIS on the Springfield campus.
+In fall of 2021, approximately 833 student residents lived in two residence halls and eight apartment buildings owned and operated by UIS on the Springfield campus.
+In spring of 2021, approximately 731 student residents lived in the two halls.
 Maximum capacity for all areas is 1,123 beds.
 There are no student housing facilities at UIS Peoria or UIS Innovate Springfield.

-The two resident halls are Lincoln Residence Hall and Founders Residence Hall, each with approximately 200 residents.
+The two residence halls are Lincoln Residence Hall and Founders Residence Hall, each with approximately 200 residents.
 Each residence hall is suite-style with one to four residents per suite.